Allowing the hearing-impaired community to enjoy music

 4 different colours for the natural hair types - black, blonde, dark brown and light brown

 Gloss finish used to reflect hair when in use.
 This allows an almost camoflague aesthetic when worn by user

 The proprietary charger which charges the headphones via wireless charging

 Charger seamlessly integrates into headphone design

 Demonstration of how the headphones are virtually unnoticeable when worn.
-A contrast to hearing aids (which cannot play music), and overear-headphones
+A contrast to most hearing aids (which cannot play music) and overear-headphones

 There are 2 types of conductive hearing loss – mid ear and outer ear.
 Fortunately, the inner ear works fine but sound from the outside world has difficulty entering.
 Therefore, bone conduction technology allows sound to send vibrations through the skull so sound can directly travel to the inner ear – bypassing the need to travel via the outer and mid ear.
 “Bone” is extremely intuitive and can be used by anyone.
 It works in a similar way to standard wireless headphones and includes the following features;